zackstout/beatles-songwriting/README.md

 #### Subbing for a I7 that cues a bridge on IV

-- 🎵 Till there was you (1:22), one of Harrison's "most enlightened" solos
+- ✅ Till there was you (1:22), one of Harrison's "most enlightened" solos
-- 🎵 Blue Jay Way (0:21), the initial melody rising by 2 minor thirds.
+- ✅ Blue Jay Way (0:21), the initial melody rising by 2 minor thirds.

 #### Dimished for primary dominant - 'the vii dim7 of I'

-- 🎵 I want to tell you (0:36)
+- ✅ I want to tell you (0:36)
 - This song is in A, and uses E7b9 === Bdim7 to interesting effect. (built on the ii)
-- 🎵 I want to tell you (0:59)
+- ✅ I want to tell you (0:59)
-- 🎵 You won't see me (1:18), bridge, we have E7 wanting to return to A, but it becomes D dim. (built on the iv)
+- ✅ You won't see me (1:18), bridge, we have E7 wanting to return to A, but it becomes D dim. (built on the iv), "time after time..."

 #### Diminished for secondary dominant - 'vii dim7 of ii, iii, and vi'